 Most of the Game Day action is north of the park in the South Beach and South Park neighborhoods.
 There are also a few places scattered along the Embarcadero like Hi Dive.
 With the opening of the Chase Center, the area south of the park has seen quite a bit of development and is now home to fun places like New Belgium Brewing Taproom, and Spark Social (a cool outdoor food court).
-My guess is the area between Oracle and the new Chase Center will continue to develop, and this score will continue to go up.
+My guess is the area between Oracle and the Chase Center will continue to develop, and this score will continue to go up.

 San Francisco is expensive.
 So is a Giants game.
 As a privately-funded facility, Giants ownership needs to charge enough to help recoup the investment.
 Plus the city is flush with tech cash.
 Tickets are pricier than average, official Giants parking will cost $40, and the concessions, while great, will set you back big time.